Stephen Constantine named East Bengal head coach | Sports-Games

 The 59-year-old Constantine's appointment marks his return to the country after coaching the national team on two separate occasions.

-Constantine's biggest achievement was to take East Bengal from 173rd to 97th position in the FIFA rankings during his second stint.
+Constantine's biggest achievement was to take India from 173rd to 97th position in the FIFA rankings during his second stint.

 ''Emami Group and East Bengal club are delighted to announce that the former national team head coach, Stephen Constantine has been appointed as our head coach for the 2022-23 football season,'' a media statement said.